pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 ## Final thoughts

 I learned a lot building this relaxer.
 I did a pull request on the [python-mip repo][11] to add this [module][10].
 However, I have updated it and failed to do the pull request again.
 Also, I never added this to the package documentation, so I doubt that anyone has used it besides me.
 This post is the first attempt to document this algorithm.
 Let's hope that someone reads it.
-If you are interested and I haven't pushed the pull request on the repository yet, push me to do it 😂.
-Thanks!
+If you are interested and I haven't pushed the pull request on the repository yet, if you find it useful, motivate me to do the PR 😂.
+Thanks !!!

 [1]:<https://en.wikipedia.org/wiki/Nurse_scheduling_problem>